-- 1. With the packaging changes introduced with z/VM version 6 release 2 to provide support for a z/VM single system image (SSI), note that all TCP/IP for z/VM service activity now must be performed using the MAINTvrm user ID - MAINT620. - 2.
-All user IDs necessary for installing, maintaining and using TCP/IP for z/VM have been defined as part of the installed z/VM version 6 release 2 System Deliverable.
+- 1. All TCP/IP for z/VM service activity now must be performed using the appropriate MAINTvrm user ID.
+For this program level, this user ID is MAINT630. - 2.
+All user IDs necessary for installing, maintaining and using TCP/IP for z/VM have been defined as part of the installed z/VM version 6 release 3 System Deliverable.
 Likewise, all required minidisks and SFS directories (dependent upon installation selections) have been defined.
 For a single system image (SSI) environment, these resources have been defined on all installed member systems that comprise this environment.
-These resources are listed in Figure 10 on page 30 and Figure 12 on page 35 so you are aware of the resources that have been allocated on your behalf. - For information about specific user ID directory entry requirements, consult the 6VMTCP20 PLANINFO file.
-This file is located on the 6VMTCP20 191 minidisk. - 3.
-Any user ID that is used to perform TCP/IP for z/VM installation and service actions (such as to use the SSLPOOL utility to alter or add an SSL server pool) must have file pool administration authority for the VMSYS file pool.
-As supplied with the z/VM version 6 release 2 System Deliverable, both the MAINT620 and TCP/IP service resource owner user ID (6VMTCP20) are enrolled as file pool administrators for this file pool.

-4. If you modify or eliminate any of the IBM-supplied user IDs, minidisk addresses, or SFS directory names that are associated with TCP/IP for z/VM, you must create an appropriate PPF override for the SERVP2P \$PPF file.
+These resources are listed in Figure 10 on page 29 and Figure 12 on page 34 so you are aware of the resources that have been allocated on your behalf.

+For information about specific user ID directory entry requirements, consult the 6VMTCP30 PLANINFO file.
+This file is located on the 6VMTCP30 191 minidisk.

+- 3. Any user ID that is used to perform TCP/IP for z/VM installation and service actions (such as to use the SSLPOOL utility to alter or add an SSL server pool) must have file pool administration authority for the VMSYS file pool.
+As supplied with the z/VM version 6 release 3 System Deliverable, both the MAINT630 and TCP/IP service resource owner user ID (6VMTCP30) are enrolled as file pool administrators for this file pool. - 4.
+If you modify or eliminate any of the IBM-supplied user IDs, minidisk addresses, or SFS directory names that are associated with TCP/IP for z/VM, you must create an appropriate PPF override for the SERVP2P \$PPF file.

-Similarly, if additional TCP/IP user IDs and their associated resources are created (for example, to establish an alternate TCP/IP stack server and suite of TCP/IP protocol servers), appropriate PPF overrides for the SERVP2P \$PPF file, as well as local modifications to the 6VMTCP20 CATALOG file. should be created.
+Similarly, if additional TCP/IP user IDs and their associated resources are created (for example, to establish an alternate TCP/IP stack server and suite of TCP/IP protocol servers), appropriate PPF overrides for the SERVP2P \$PPF file, as well as local modifications to the 6VMTCP30 CATALOG file, should be created.
 If such changes are not implemented, service updates might not be properly reflected for such servers.